Instrumental and Choir Offerings

 The most advanced curricular singing group at JHS, Chamber Choir meets daily and focuses on providing high quality performance and rehearsal experiences for its members.
 The “flagship” ensemble of the JHS Vocal Music department, Chamber Choir regularly represents the department to outside organizations, performing joint concerts, singing the National Anthem at sporting events, presenting concerts as community service at nursing homes and rehabilitation centers, and serving the school by singing at assemblies and presentations.
 Membership is by audition the previous spring, and students are expected to master the fundamentals taught in Concert Choir and Women’s Choir.
 Members have demonstrated the highest level of sight-reading ability, vocal techniques, rehearsal etiquette, dedication, and a willingness to go “above and beyond” the minimum requirements.
 In addition to community service and local concert presentations, the Chamber Choir is adjudicated annually at the NYSSMA Major Organization festival and sings periodically for the Music in Our Schools Month concerts at the State Capital.
 Regular overnight tours are planned to expose students to different performing venues and evaluators.

-At Knox, there are three different choruses the students may participate in.
+There are three different choruses junior high students may participate in.
 They are the Purple Chorus, the Gold Chorus, and the Select Chorus.
 Theses chorus classes are designed to promote musical growth in every student by further developing vocal skills and learning to read music.
 Although primarily performance based, there is a strong emphasis on sight-reading, ear training, and basic music theory.
 The course is designed as a comprehensive approach to musicianship giving students an opportunity to listen, sing, evaluate, and study different styles of music.

 The Purple Chorus consists of mostly seventh graders and is primarily a two-part chorus.
 The Gold Chorus consists of mostly eighth graders and is primarily a three-part chorus.
 The Select Chorus is an optional chorus in which the students join by audition.
 In the Select Chorus, the students pick their own music and put together their own choreography.